Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 To increase feedback accuracy, NI motion controllers read every edge of an encoder feedback signal.
 With a quadrature encoder, this results in four edges (rising and falling on lines A and B) for every quadrature pulse of the encoder.
 Thus, if your quadrature encoder is rated at 2000 quadrature pulses per revolution, the controller will actually read 8000 edges per revolution – and each of these is considered a count.

-• Cause 2: Command/Feedback wires reversed
+• Cause 2: Command or feedback wires are reversed

 When a command is issued in the positive direction, does the feedback signal return a positive movement?
 If the feedback signal indicates negative movement, either the polarity of the analog output to the motor or the phase (A, B) of the encoder has been switched.
 Verify the proper wiring connections to remedy this situation.